mojtabavahidinasab/Pygame-Projects/README.md

 # Paint
 Paint, in Pygame, with 8 different colors, an eraser, options such as reset and mirroring, and size change of pixels.

+# Puzzle-Slider-Game
+A Grid Game, from 3x3 to 6x6, where the aim is to arrange the numbers in ascending orders by swapping each cell with the blank cell horizontally, or vertically.

 # Rock-Paper-Scissors
 Rock-Paper-Scissors, in Pygame.